Hurwitz Generation in Groups of Types $F_4$, $E_6$, $^2E_6$, $E_7$ and $E_8$: Acknowledgement

 \section{Acknowledgement}

-Part of this research was conducted at the Perth campus of the University of Western Australia; the author acknowledges that this is situated on Noongar land and pays his respects to Noongar Elders past, present and emerging.
-The author wishes to thank David Craven and Alastair Litterick for many helpful conversations in preparation of this paper and gratefully acknowledges the support of ARC Grant DP140100416.
+Part of this research was conducted at the Perth campus of the University of Western Australia where the author was supported by ARC Grant DP140100416.
+The author acknowledges that the Perth campus is situated on Whadjuk Noongar boodja and pays his respects to Noongar Elders past and present.
+The author also wishes to thank Alastair Litterick and David Craven for many helpful conversations in preparation of this paper.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}